+CHALLENGE CHEAT SHEET

+CHALENGE

-CHALLENGE CHEAT SHEET The second leg of the 2012-13 HBR McKinsey M-Prize for Management Innovation
+The second leg of the 2012-13 HBR McKinsey M-Prize for Management Innovation

-THE CHALLENGE: DRAMATICALLY EXPAND LEADERSHIP CAPACITY

-Never before has leadership been so critical, and never before has it seemed in such short supply.
+McKinsey&Company THE CHALLENGE: DRAMATICALLY EXPAND LEADERSHIP CAPACITY Never before has leadership been so critical, and never before has it seemed in such short supply.
 The problem may have less to do with leaders as individuals than with the top-down structures in which they operate.
 In most organizations, the responsibility for setting direction, developing strategy and allocating resources is highly centralized.
 Maybe that mattered less in a world where change was better behaved, but today, senior management's monopoly on "strategic leadership" can rapidly turn a leader into a laggard.
 Beyond these structural limits are cognitive limits.
 Even the most malleable minds can only attend to so much.
 With 25 billion gigabits of digital information getting created every day, each of us is becoming ignorant faster.
 No single person, however brilliant, can possibly have all the answers or think up all the great ideas.
 In the future, a company that strives to build a leadership advantage will need more than a celebrity CEO and a corporate university that serves up tasty educational morsels to the "high potentials."
 It will need an organizational model that gives everyone the chance to lead if they're capable; and a talent development model that helps everyone to become capable.
 With the Leaders Everywhere Challenge, the second leg of the 2012-13 HBR/McKinsey M-Prize, we're looking for real-world case studies and bold ideas that demonstrate how to dramatically expand an organization's leadership capacity by redistributing power in a way that gives many more individuals an opportunity to lead, and equipping and energizing people to lead even when they lack formal authority.
 REDISTRIBUTING POWER: HOW DO YOU EXPAND YOUR ORGANIZATION'S LEADERSHIP CAPACITY?

-TELL US WHAT YOU'RE DOING TO

-Hold leaders responsible for increasing the stock of "leadership capital" within their organizations through coaching and delegation Break big units

-into smaller units to

-create more

-opportunities for

-individuals to

-become full-fledged

-leaders

-Use peer-based review and compensation systems to identify and reward leadership wherever it occurs

-Work to

-legitimize the notion of

-"bottom-up" leadership

-through communication

-and recognition

-systems

-Support the formation of "self-organizing" communities where "natural leaders" get the chance to shine

-Systematically train individuals in the art and science of "leading without power"

-Syndicate the

-work of executive leadership-by opening up

-strategic planning and

-budgeting to everyone in

-the organization

-Push down P&L

-responsibility and give

-lower level employees

-more decision-making

-autonomy

-Distribute the work of critical staff functions by giving associates at all levels the opportunity to help reengineer core management systems and processes

-Systematically de-emphasize the formal hierarchy in favor of more fluid, project-based structures

-LEADING IN CHARGE?
+TELL US WHAT YOU'RE DOING TO into smaller units to create more opportunities for individuals to become full-fledged leaders Break big units Use peer-based review and compensation systems to identify and reward leadership wherever it occurs Work to legitimize the notion of "bottom-up" leadership through communication and recognition Distribute the work of critical staff functions by giving associates at all levels the opportunity to help reengineer core and processes Syndicate the work of executive leadership-by opening up strategic planning and budgeting to everyone in the organization of "self-organizing" communities where "natural leaders" get the chance to shine Support the formation train individuals in the art and science of "leading without Push down P&L responsibility and give lower level employees more decision-making > de-emphasize the formal hierarchy in favor of more fluid, project-based structures Hold leaders responsible for increasing the stock of "leadership capital" within their organizations through coaching and delegation LEADING WITHOUT AUTHORITY: HOW DO YOU GFT THINGS YNIJ'RF N IN CHARGF?
+SEERS they cultivate a first person experience with the future and possess a compelling vision of "what could be"